Blogging Best Practices

 Entice visitors on your blog to shop, sign up for your newsletter or share your content on their social media networks.
 This will turn them from spectators into active customers.

 Write specifically for your marketplace or industry.
 Your content should be informative and entertaining for your audience.

 Bring insight to a topic and the reader will appreciate the value of your contribution.
 This is more sincere than just marketing to them with a “buy from me” message.

 Nobody knows your business better than you do, so try to establish an authoritative tone in your content.
 Thought leaders in their space bring readers back to their site when they are ready to make buying decisions.

 For example, if you sell cameras, a post about different lighting and exposure techniques would be interesting to someone who's likely to buy a camera online.

 Engage your audience and get them involved by asking them to share their own content.
 If you sell clothes, encourage buyers to submit photos of themselves wearing your product, and to share those photos on their social media networks like Facebook and Twitter.

 Provide a way for your readers to reach out and interact with your store and brand.
 Using calls to action like inviting a shopper to sign up for a newsletter, offering a free ebook, or petitioning to fill out a survey offer a way for your potential customers to communicate with you directly.

-Offer discounts for sharing posts or signing up for your newsletter - for many shoppers this is often when they commit to buy.
+Offer discounts for sharing posts or signing up for your newsletter - for many shoppers, this is often when they commit to buying.